DjaroDonk/ezredditbot/README.txt

 	If the comment is the same as the text

 	keyword="text"
-	If the comment contains the text
+	text is a regex.
+Tries to find the regex in the test

 actions:
 	reply="text"